GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

  3) time period

 Compared to the information offered by the [CCKP country page](https://climateknowledgeportal.worldbank.org/country/pakistan/climate-data-projections), this procedure adds:
-- Linking indices to hazards, thresholds to estimate change for ADM1 (increse / no change / decrease)
+- Linking relevant climate indices to natural hazard occurrance in order to estimate change at ADM1 level
 - Standardisation of anomaly over historical variability as common metric of comparison

 ### Challenges: